 Ordinary courts - Cyprus

-There are courts of only two instances in the Republic of Cyprus: The Supreme Court (Ανώτατο Δικαστήριο), which rules on all appeals against judgments by a court of first instance, and the following courts of first instance:
+In the Republic of Cyprus there are only two tier courts.
+The Supreme Court, which hears appeals at second instance, on appeals against a decision of a court of first instance and the following courts of first instance:

 Ordinary courts — Introduction

-The Supreme Court is composed of thirteen judges, of whom one is the President.
-The Supreme Court has the following jurisdictions:
+The Supreme Court is composed of thirteen judges, one of whom is the President of the Court of Justice.
+The Supreme Court exercises the following jurisdictions:

-The Supreme Court hears all appeals from lower courts in civil and criminal matters.
-As a rule, appeals are heard by a panel of 3 judges.
-The hearing of the appeal is based on the record of the proceedings of the lower court (the Supreme Court only hears evidence in exceptional and very rare circumstances).
-In the exercise of its appellate jurisdiction the Supreme Court may uphold, vary or set aside the decision appealed from or it may order a re-trial.
+The Supreme Court hears all appeals from rulings handed down by courts of first instance in civil and criminal matters.
+As a rule, 3 judges are heard by judges.
+The hearing of the appeal is based on the minutes of the proceedings at first instance (except in very exceptional cases where it is possible to hear and give evidence).
+In the exercise of its appellate jurisdiction, the Supreme Court can uphold, differentiate or disapply the contested decision, or order the rehearing of the case.

-The Supreme Court has exclusive jurisdiction to hear any recourse filed against decisions, acts or omissions by persons or organs exercising administrative authority. Τhe Supreme Court may annul any executive administrative act that is in excess or abuse of power or contrary to the law or the Constitution.
+The Supreme Court has exclusive jurisdiction to hear appeals against any decision, act or omission of persons or bodies exercising administrative authority.
+The Supreme Court may annul any enforceable administrative act which was adopted in breach of or ultra vires or is contrary to the law or the Constitution.

-As an electoral court, the Supreme Court has exclusive jurisdiction to hear petitions concerning the interpretation and application of electoral laws.
+The Supreme Court of Justice has exclusive jurisdiction to hear claims concerning the interpretation and application of electoral laws.

-The Supreme Court has jurisdiction to rule on the constitutionality of any law and to resolve conflicts of power or competence which arise between the various organs of State.
-The Supreme Court also rules on the constitutionality of laws in connection with which the President of the Republic (Πρόεδρος της Δημοκρατίας) exercises his constitutional right of recourse.
+The Supreme Court has jurisdiction to decide on the constitutionality of any law and to resolve conflicts of powers between the various organs of the State.
+The Supreme Court also rules on the constitutionality of laws in respect of which the President of the Republic exercises the right of referral conferred on him by the Constitution.

-The District Courts have jurisdiction to hear at first instance any civil actions (with the exception of admiralty cases) and any criminal cases for offences punishable by up to 5 years’ imprisonment.
-There is a District Court in each administrative district of Cyprus.
-Cases are heard by a single judge and there is no jury.
+The district courts hear in the first instance all civil cases (except where the court is sitting on a post in court) as also criminal cases for offences punishable by up to 5 years in prison.
+A District Court is in operation in each administrative district in Cyprus.
+Cases are heard by a judge and there is no jury.